barcek/phns/README.md

 ## Development plan

 The following are the expected next steps in the development of the code base.
+The general medium-term aim is a comprehensive set of the core patterns applied in functional programming.
 Pull requests are welcome for these and other potential improvements.

 - classes and builder for applicative functors, followed by a minimal base monad
 - reducers and transducers